Eduardo Faleiro

-Eduardo Faleiro (born 30 August 1940) is an Indian politician, and former federal minister from Goa.
-In September 2006, he was the commissioner for non-resident Indian affairs for the Congress Government of Goa.
+Eduardo Faleiro (born 30 August 1940) is an Indian politician, former advocate of Supreme Court of India, and former federal minister.
+In September 2006, he served as the commissioner for non-resident Indian affairs for the Congress Government of Goa.

-Biography
+Early life

+Eduardo Faleiro was born on 30 August 1940 in Lisbon, Portugal, to Martinho Faleiro.

+Political career

-Faleiro was born on 30 August 1940.
-He was a Union Cabinet minister at the Indian federal government in New Delhi from 1986 to 1996.
+Faleiro was a Union Cabinet minister at the Indian federal government in New Delhi from 1986 to 1996.
 Earlier, he was a member of the legislative assembly of Goa for a short while, before shifting to national-level politics.
 When the Indian National Congress, a party he has associated with for most of his political career, was out of power, Faleiro was a member of the Rajya Sabha too, the upper house of the Indian parliament.

-Below is a list of posts held by him:
+Personal life

+Faleiro married Muriel de Mascarenhas on 30 December 1971.
+He has three daughters: Sonia, a writer based in London, UK; Shaila; and Nirmala, who are both IT professionals.